 Article 6.
 Representatives and Liaisons

-Section 1.
 The Chair shall appoint a representative to the Louisiana Libraries Editorial Board from the Section’s membership for a two year term.

-Section 2.
-The Chair shall recommend two Section members for the LLA Tellers Committee.

 Article 7.
 Committees and Awards

 Section 1.
 A nominating committee of no fewer than two members, including the Chair, shall be appointed by the Section Chair to seek qualified members to run for office.